bliakher/malgym_6ABG/zadani/15_hodina.md

   - cheese: 2
 - Rewrite your fridge program so that saving quantities to dictionary is separated from printing results from dictionary.
 - Change the fridge program so the list of items in the fridge is read from user input.
 Think about nice function decomposition.
+- Optional: change the fridge program so that it prints only the product that has the most items in the fridge.

 #### Set (množina)
 - What are sets?
 What are the operations on them?